Scheduled MonumentsEnglandA section of a linear earthwork south west of Great Litchfield Down

 What is A section of a linear earthwork south west of Great Litchfield Down?

-A section of a linear earthwork south west of Great Litchfield Down is a prehistoric defensive or boundary feature located in Hampshire.
+A section of a linear earthwork south west of Great Litchfield Down is a prehistoric defensive or boundary work located in Hampshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012039.

 Who is responsible for protecting A section of a linear earthwork south west of Great Litchfield Down?